Arcanorum/rogueworld/DEPLOYMENT.md

+# TODO: rewrite this, loads of stuff is different now

 # Deployment

 This deployment guide assumes you are going to be running the game server on an Ubuntu or other linux based machine.